dynabloxjs/dynablox_opencloud/README.md

 import * as dynablox from "@dynabloxjs/opencloud";
 ```

+For pre-release builds:

+Clone the [node](https://github.com/dynabloxjs/dynablox_opencloud/tree/node) branch on your machine.

+Run `npm install {path_to_node_branch_folder}` to install.

 #### Deno Installation
 Steps to install Deno can be found [here](https://github.com/denoland/deno_install).

 Unlike Node or Python, Deno modules only need to be imported via a path (and then cached).

-Because this is a private repository, more has to be done to remotely import it.
-See the [Deno manual for more information](https://deno.land/manual/linking_to_external_code/private).
-You can also just **download** it and import locally.

 Once you have done the necessary steps, import it:
 ```ts
 import * as dynablox from "https://deno.land/x/dynablox_opencloud/mod.ts";
 ```
+*NOTE*: You can also specify a version by appending `@{version}` to the module name.

 ... and it's done!
 Only the `--allow-net` flag is needed for Dynablox Open Cloud, see [more information about flags in the Deno manual](https://deno.land/manual/getting_started/permissions).

+For pre-release builds:

+Replace `https://deno.land/x/dynablox_opencloud/mod.ts` with `https://raw.githubusercontent.com/dynabloxjs/dynablox_opencloud/main/mod.ts`, or clone onto your machine and import `mod.ts` from the downloaded folder in your code.

 ### Starting Guide
-*NOTE: If you are not using tooling, you are fcked*
+*NOTE: If you are not using tooling, you are silly.*

 ### All Uses (Functional Programming)
 In `BaseClient`, there is almost no usage of OOP.
 All APIs on Open Cloud endpoints can be accessed via `<BaseClient>.services`, though with little documentation.